jmilkiewicz/OverheadCourse/index.markdown

 We are thrilled to announce the opening of our newest course in Berlin at the end of September.
 Registration is now [open]({% link signups/index.markdown %}), and we are offering early bird prices for a limited time!

-Spaces are limited, so don't miss this opportunity.
+Spaces are **limited**, so don't miss this opportunity.
 Join us at the end of September for a great padel experience with a great coach.

 To register and secure your early bird pricing, [click here]({% link signups/index.markdown %}).
 We can't wait to welcome you to our new course in Berlin!